 While the short-term future remains a bit uncertain for business travel, long-term projections remain optimistic.
 That’s excellent news for the business travel industry and business as a whole.
 But it doesn’t mean we’re getting back to 2019 anytime soon, either.

 “One has to be realistic,” Gary Kelly, CEO of Southwest Airlines, told Bloomberg TV.
 “In a typical recession, business travel is cut very sharply, and it’s five years before it recovers to pre-recession levels.
 Is this a normal recession?
 No. But you have the added complication...of the virtual and remote work environments that have been created over the last year.”

 How will the slow recovery of business travel affect spending?
 That’s the question on everyone’s mind as we gear up for summer.
-Keep an eye out for Part 2 of this series, where we’ll go over how travel trends may impact the future of travel and expense management, as well as the growing importance of duty of care.
+Check out part Part 2 of this series, where we’ll go over how travel trends may impact the future of travel and expense management, as well as the growing importance of duty of care.

 Learn how Emburse Chrome River will make business travel easy and efficient and help prepare you for the post-pandemic world, today!

 - Insights from our 2021 T&E Trends Report

 - 3 Enterprise Functions Your Expense Management Software Must Integrate With